markabrahams/node-net-snmp/README.md

  * `engineID` - the engineID used for SNMPv3 communications, given as a hex string - defaults to a system-generated engineID containing elements of random
  * `transport` - the transport family to use - defaults to `udp4`
+ * `address` - the IP address to bind to - default to `null`, which means bind to all IP addresses

 The `callback` parameter is a callback function of the form `function (error, notification)`.
 On an error condition, the `notification`